 A Personal Note About My Dad’s Pittsburgh City Chicken Recipe

 Like many of my recipes from my childhood, they hold a very near and dear place in my heart.
 You see, this was the dish my Dad made for me every weekend I would come home from college.
-My Mom passed away when I was just 18 and this was one of a handful of dishes that really stood out for me, for us as a family.
+My Mom passed away when I was just 18, and this was one of a handful of dishes that stood out for me and us as a family.

 When I’d come home Dad would always have a plate of these waiting along with my favorite sides.
-We’d sit at the table talking about school, Mom, and just life in general.
+We’d sit at the table talking about school, Mom, and life.
 While I was always a Daddy’s girl growing up, this is the one dish that brought us so much closer.

 My Dad passed away just 4 years later and it was years before I could make this dish.
 It was just too hard.
 Eventually, as time passed I was able to make this and smile.
 I’d think back to our chats, our laughing, and those hugs.
 God I so miss his hugs.